rolinmb/img-process/README.md

 gpt_png.c -> Reading .png file bytes proceedurally; program written using ChatGPT's help.

-main.go -> Reading .png files with golang's native libaries
+main.go -> Reading .png files with golang's native libaries; so far just takes an image and converts it to ascii representation output to your terminal;
+may need ot zoom out a lot to see the full image generated.
+Will compartmentalize this feature as a separate function.
+Initially inspired by the tutorial (here.)[https://golangdocs.com/golang-image-processing]